ankschoubey/old-blog/_posts/2021-04-04-telling-the-truth.md

 Live by the truth.
 Listen to your consons.
 ### Express your intend properly.

 Be polite.
 Don't try to humilate.

 By framing make sure your express the intend of solving the problem else your speaking truth will backfire.

 If you are good at articulations, you should articulate for someone else specially with the person you are having the argument.
-The goal is to read truth and understanding and not to win.
+The goal is to get to the truth and understanding, and not to win.